sparkfun/SparkFun_RTK_Firmware/docs/gis_software.md

 Select the Positioning Menu.
 Then, with your RTK device on and in normal mode (not AP Config) press the Scan button in the QField app to update the dropdown list of available Bluetooth devices.
 If your device is not detected, be sure you've [paired your cellphone or laptop with Bluetooth](connecting_bluetooth.md).

 Once connected exit out of the menus and see position information within your project.

-## Other GIS Packages

-Hopefully, these examples give you an idea of how to connect the RTK product line to most any GIS software.
-If there is other GIS software that you'd like to see configuration information about, please open an issue on the [RTK Firmware repo](https://github.com/sparkfun/SparkFun_RTK_Firmware/issues) and we'll add it.

-## What's an NTRIP Caster?

-In a nutshell, it's a server that is sending out correction data every second.
-There are thousands of sites around the globe that calculate the perturbations in the ionosphere and troposphere that decrease the accuracy of GNSS accuracy.
-Once the inaccuracies are known, correction values are encoded into data packets in the RTCM format.
-You, the user, don't need to know how to decode or deal with RTCM, you simply need to get RTCM from a source within 10km of your location into the RTK Express.
-The NTRIP client logs into the server (also known as the NTRIP caster) and grabs that data, every second, and sends it over Bluetooth to the RTK Express.

-## Where do I get RTK Corrections?

-Don't have access to an NTRIP Caster or other RTCM correction source?
-There are a few options.

-The [SparkFun RTK Facet L-Band](https://www.sparkfun.com/products/20000) gets corrections via an encrypted signal from geosynchronous satellites.
-This device gets RTK Fix without the need for a WiFi or cellular connection.

-Also, you can use a 2nd RTK product operating in Base mode to provide the correction data.
-Check out [Creating a Permanent Base](permanent_base.md).

-If you're the DIY sort, you can create your own low-cost base station using an ESP32 and a ZED-F9P breakout board.
-Check out [How to Build a DIY GNSS Reference Station](https://learn.sparkfun.com/tutorials/how-to-build-a-diy-gnss-reference-station).

-There are services available as well.
-[Syklark](https://www.swiftnav.com/skylark) provides RTCM coverage for $49 a month (as of writing) and is extremely easy to set up and use.

 ## Apple iOS